Norman W. Webber: Battle of Amiens

 Webber was deeply involved in the planning for and the great deception that preceded the Battle of Amiens (8 August 1918).
 The Canadian Corps advanced up to 8 miles in their sector on the first day of the battle.
 In the afternoon the Canadian Corps advanced HQ at Gentelles was visited by General Rawlinson, and (Currie being absent) Webber asked Rawlinson if he could use the newly arrived British 32nd Division in lieu of the tired Canadian 3rd Division for the next day's proposed dawn advance.
 Rawlinson readily agreed and Webber issued orders on this basis.
 Later that evening he spoke by phone to Rawlinson's Chief of Staff, Major-General Sir Archibald Montgomery, who rescinded the permission to use the 32nd Division.
 New orders thus had to be issued late at night and in the ensuing confusion some Canadian units didn't get going until lunchtime the following day.

 Webber was upset that he got the blame for 'aiding and abetting' the 4th Army Commander by suggesting the initial change of plan.
 After Amiens the Canadian Corps moved to a position east of Arras to face the German ‘Drocourt-Quéant’ defensive line.
 Webber claimed credit for instigating the successful night attack on the first objective, the village of Monchy-le-Preux, on 26 August.
 The Canadian Corps then advanced across the Canal du Nord, captured Cambrai, then Denain and were planning the attack on Valenciennes when two weeks before the Armistice Webber was recalled to the War Office as deputy director of demobilisation under the director, Burnett-Hitchcock.
 His position with the Canadian Corps was taken over by Brigadier-General R. J. F. Hayter.
 Webber was again Mentioned in Despatches on 8 November 1918, and received his ninth Mention on 5 July 1919.

-Webber remained with the War Office until the end of 1919.
+Webber, who in June 1919 became a brevet colonel, remained with the War Office until the end of 1919.
 During this time over 3 million British and Dominion troops had returned to civilian life.
 He then returned to the Staff College with the substantive rank of colonel.
 He retired from the army with the rank of honorary brigadier-general on 21 November 1921.